neshyraj/diffusion-on-networks/README.md

 Project done as part of the class C5.10 Mathematics and Data Science for Development with Dr. Neave O'Clery

-adjmat1 - adjacency matrix of one village. each row/column represents a household
+adjmat1 - adjacency matrix of one village. each row/column represents a household. all adjacency matrices found at link above.

 diffusion - function to run diffusion model and function to calculate diffusion centrality